fachrysann/Car-Detection/README.md

 # Near Real-Time Vehicle Detection from Jakarta’s Traffic CCTVs
 ## 📖 Introduction
-Developed a web-based application for real-time vehicle detection using pretrained YOLOv8 on live public CCTV streams from Jakarta.
-The system detects cars, motorcycles, buses, and trucks directly from .m3u8 video feeds and displays the results in a browser interface using Flask.
-It includes:
-🔲 Live stream switching between multiple CCTV sources 🔲 Vehicle count overlay on video
-🔲 Traffic condition classification (e.g. No traffic, Less traffic, Crowded) 🔲 Responsive UI with loading animation and timestamp
-🔲 Optional public access via Cloudflare Tunnel for remote testing
+This project uses the smallest YOLOv8 model to perform real-time vehicle detection on live public CCTV feeds across Jakarta.
+The model is lightweight, enabling fast predictions even on modest hardware.
+Although the accuracy may vary due to the trade-off for speed, the system shows strong potential for efficient and scalable traffic surveillance.<br>
+🔧 Key Features:<br>
+-🔴 Live streaming from public .m3u8 CCTV feeds (e.g. Bendungan Hilir, Gelora, Tomang, Jati Pulo)<br>
+-🎯 Detection focused on car, motorcycle, bus, and truck<br>
+-🧠 Model: YOLOv8n (nano) pretrained on COCO dataset<br>
+-📊 Real-time vehicle counting and traffic status classification (No Traffic, Less Traffic, Crowded)<br>
+-🌐 Simple Flask-based web interface with camera switching<br>
+-🕒 Live timestamp overlay<br>
+-💻 All processing runs locally (on your own device)<br>
+-🌍 Public Access with Cloudflared:<br>
+To allow others to view the real-time detection system without exposing your local IP or setting up a server, the app uses Cloudflared Tunnel.
+This makes the Flask app temporarily available over the internet via a secure trycloudflare.com link — perfect for sharing quick demos or remote testing.<br>
 ## 🧠 Results with YOLOv8nano
 <img src="Content/GifExample.gif"/>
-This🛠️ This project uses the smallest YOLOv8 model to enable near real-time predictions.
+🛠️ This project uses the smallest YOLOv8 model to enable near real-time predictions.
 While the detections may not always be perfect due to the lightweight nature of the model especially on low-light condition, it demonstrates strong potential for efficient and scalable traffic monitoring solutions.